tstack/lnav/docs/source/extacc.rst

 HTTP requests can be sent to access static files, execute commands, or poll for changes.
 When the external port is open, a globe icon (🌐) is displayed in the top-right corner.
 Clicking that icon will open a URL in a browser and log you into the server.
-The `:external-access-login` command can also be used to login.
+The :ref:`external_access_login` command can also be used to login.

+.. note:: The server only binds to :code:`localhost`, so it will not
+    be accessible over the network.
+If you need to access lnav remotely, consider using SSH forwarding.

 Authentication
 --------------